Afrostie/Mopviewer/README.md

 3. Enter any other key on main screen to exit
 4. Use _Up_ and _Down_ Arrow Keys to increase or decrease the amount of particles to load
-5. Use_Left_ and _Right_ Arrow Keys scale up or down the distances between particles
+5. Use _Left_ and _Right_ Arrow Keys scale up or down the distances between particles

 ## Particle Information Screen:
-1. Use the left and right arrow keys to cycle between particles
+1. Use the _Left_ and _Right_ Arrow Keys to cycle between particles
-2. Use 2 to exit program to main menu
+2. Use _2_ to exit program to main menu
-3. Up arrow to cycle through states
+3. Use _Up_ Arrow to cycle through states
-4. Down arrow to reset to original state
+4. Use _Down_ Arrow to reset to original state

 ## Installation
 Only been tested on Ubuntu at the moment.
 Should be compatible with cygwin